Welcome to Hwa Chong Institution!

 Today, as Hwa Chong remains anchored on values education, we are equally committed to the quest to spearhead innovation and lead change so that we continue to stay current and relevant in a fast evolving world environment, with groundbreaking work in various fields.
 Our focus on critical thinking, entrepreneurship and leadership will equip students with the skills they need to thrive in this changing landscape.
 Equally important is bilingual proficiency and a bicultural outlook that Hwa Chong seeks to inculcate in all of our students, so that Hwa Chongians are adept at learning the best from both the East and the West, develop a holistic worldview and navigate confidently across different cultures.

-Hwa Chong has come a long way and very soon, we will be reaching another important milestone, our 100th Anniversary.
-As we look forward to our centennial celebrations, it is also a good time to take stock of what we have achieved and what we stand for, while remembering and honouring the hard work of our founders, as well as all who have walked with us to make Hwa Chong what it is today.
-Indeed, Hwa Chong’s success is built upon the firm support of MOE and commitment of our board members, alumni, parents, school leaders, staff, educators and partners, both past and present, who have contributed relentlessly and journeyed alongside the school through the years.
+Our founders’ firm dedication towards the betterment of Singapore inspires us daily, and urges us to put forth our utmost in each endeavour.
+We also acknowledge the unyielding support of MOE and the commitment of our board members, alumni, parents, school leaders, staff, educators and partners, both past and present, who have contributed generously and travelled alongside the school through the years.
 It is this strong family spirit, passion and belief by all members of Hwa Chong that has made us more than a school.

 On this note, I wish all an enriching and rewarding experience with Hwa Chong!